yggdrasilradio/rpilights/README.md

 Put all the files into the directory /home/pi/rpilights

-The command "make" should build the "rpilights" command.
+The command "make" should build the "rpilights" command, but it won't work properly until you configure the map.txt file to reflect the physical layout of your LED display.

-NOT DONE YET
+### map.txt file

 The "map.txt" file describes the physical layout of your LED lights as an ASCII picture, viewed from the back of the display.
-The existing map.txt file is for a complicated two-channel multi-panel display that I have in my basement windows right now.
+The existing map.txt file is for a complicated two-channel multi-panel display that I have in my four basement windows right now.
 Please edit it to reflect the arrangement of your lights:

-	Lowercase "o"	LED lights
+	o		LED lights
 	| and -		wires
 	0 and 1		The first LED light on channels 0 (pin 18) and 1 (pin 19)